 Most of the high frequency variability in total oxygen supersaturation, measured with an optode, can be attributed to biological activity.
-Physical processes embedded a low frequency but significant signal to the total oxygen supersaturation, as revealed by the difference between total and biological oxygen supersaturation (Supplementary Fig. 1).
+Physical processes embedded a low frequency but significant signal to the total oxygen supersaturation, as revealed by the difference between total and biological oxygen supersaturation (Fig. 2).
 These results imply that physical processes influencing oxygen supersaturation (e.g. mixed layer warming, mixing of water masses, atmospheric pressure variations, bubble injection) reflected dispersed atmospheric and oceanic properties whereas biological processes responded to smaller scale oceanographic variability in this region.

-Most of the Australian sector SAZ was net autotrophic, except for a small portion of the ship's transect (Fig. 1 and Supplementary Fig. 5) that was sampled after a significant storm and which may have been influenced by vertical mixing of oxygen undersaturated waters to the surface.
-Based on a 0.5° latitude binning of our 2-minute averaged NCP observations within the SAZ (Fig. 1), we estimate NCP during the austral summer 2007 in the Australian sector of the SAZ to be approximately 43 mmol O_2 m-2 d-1, or 31 mmol C m-2 d-1 assuming a molar photosynthetic quotient of 1.4 O2/CO2 (Laws, 1991).
-This is in line with a value of 52 mmol O2 m-2 d-1 determined using a similar method on discrete samples in the same region (Reuer et al., 2007).
-Large fluctuations in NCP were observed, meridionally, zonally, and within process stations (Fig. 1 and Supplementary Figs. 1 and 2).
+Most of the Australian sector SAZ was net autotrophic, except for a small portion of the ship's transect (Fig. 1) that was sampled after a significant storm and which may have been influenced by vertical mixing of oxygen undersaturated waters to the surface.
+Based on a 0.5° latitude binning of our 2-min averaged NCP observations within the SAZ (Fig. 1), we estimate NCP during the austral summer 2007 in the Australian sector of the SAZ to be approximately 43 mmol $O_2 m^{-2} d^{-1}$, or 31 mmol C $m^{-2} d^{-1}$ assuming a molar photosynthetic quotient for new production of $1.4 O_2/CO_2$ as estimated by Laws (1991).
+This is in line with a value of $52 \text{ mmol } O_2 \text{ m}^{-2} \text{ d}^{-1}$ determined using a similar method on discrete samples in the same region (Reuer et al., 2007).
+Large fluctuations in NCP were observed, meridionally, zonally, and within process stations (Figs. 1 and 2).
 Some of the variability in NCP within process stations was most likely associated with passing water masses, as illustrated by coincident changes in salinity and temperature.
-However, some of the NCP variation within stations (Supplementary Fig. 1) was not associated with changes in physical properties of the water.
+However, some of the NCP variation within stations (Fig. 2) was not associated with changes in physical properties of the water.

 Subtropical waters south-west of Tasmania had higher NCP than waters south-east of Tasmania.
-Conversely, subantarctic waters south-east of Tasmania had higher NCP than south-west of Tasmania, although the differences are smaller.
-We observed the highest NCP near the Subtropical Front, and a general trend of southward decrease in NCP, as reported in previous studies (Cassar et al., 2007; Reuer et al., 2007).
-This trend in productivity is also reflected in our estimates of GPP based on triple isotopic composition of dissolved O2 (Supplementary Fig. 3).
-The ratio of biological oxygen supersaturation and oxygen isotope anomaly reflects NCP/GPP and is a function of the export ratio (Reuer et al., 2007).
-Based on the ratio of isotopic composition of oxygen to biological supersaturation, we do not observe a significant latitudinal trend in export ratio (Supplementary Fig. 4).
-Most samples have O2 NCP/O2 GPP between 0.1 and 0.3, again corroborating previous observations (Reuer et al., 2007).
+Conversely, Subantarctic waters south-east of Tasmania had higher NCP than south-west of Tasmania, although the differences are smaller.
+We observed the highest NCP near the Subtropical front, and a general trend of southward decrease in NCP, as reported in previous studies (Reuer et al., 2007; Cassar et al., 2007).